DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

 - Google data studio is now renamed to [Looker Studio](https://lookerstudio.google.com/); works like the ususal Google shareable apps such as G-Docs and G-Sheets
 - Metabase Docker image `docker run -d -p 3000:3000 --name metabase metabase/metabase`
-- TODO test with Power BI to BQ
+- TODO test with Power BI to BQ in free tier?
-- TODO test with Tableau to BQ
+- TODO test with Tableau to BQ in free tier?
 - free and open-source alternatives to Power BI and Tableau that can connect to private BigQuery datasets according to BingCoPilot
   - Apache Superset
   - PopSQL